-If you are, like me, don’t have an inheritance or a nest egg to see you through the rest of your life on this planet with your present level of creature comforts, it is a good idea to start a business, that is, if you haven’t started on already.
-If you run a business or planning to start one, ‘how to name it’ becomes a frequently asked question.
+If you are, like me, don’t have an inheritance or a nest egg to see you through the rest of your life on this planet with your present level of creature comforts, it is a good idea to start a business.
+That is, if you haven’t started one already.
+If you run a business or planning to start one, this blog post will answer the all important ‘how to name it’ question.

 Many seasoned business persons don’t sweat over this issue (what kind of a name is Videocon; and who will sell washing machines and smartphones under that brand).
 May be they are right, may be it all depends on the execution.
 But then, you will name a brand only once; but if you get a great name, you will reap the benefits through out the life of the brand [I wish my parents knew this :-( ].
 Hence, not taking the effort to come up with a proper name is sheer laziness.